genderkit/genderkit/_articles/intrauterine-device.md

 Other options that can also be used while taking [testosterone]({% link _articles/testosterone.md %}) include [contraceptive injections]({% link _articles/contraceptive-injection.md %}), a [contraceptive implant]({% link _articles/contraceptive-implant.md %}), and the progestogen-only [contraceptive pill]({% link _articles/contraceptive-pill.md %}) {% cite fsrh2017contraceptive %}.

 If you are not using testosterone, other options also include contraceptive patches and vaginal rings.
+You can read more about what types of contraception are right for you on the [Contraception Choices](https://www.contraceptionchoices.org/whats-right-for-me) website.

 ### How do I get an intrauterine device?